johnchd/johnchd.github.io/_posts/2023-12-20-Basics-of-AWS.md

 }
 ```

-Lastly, there is IAM Roles.
+Lastly, there are IAM Roles.
 To understand IAM Roles, consider the following scenario:

 Your manager needs help with regularly backing up EC2 instance data to an S3 bucket.
 As a result, you create an IAM Role named `ec2-to-s3-role`.
 Within the `ec2-to-s3-role`, you attach a policy specifying permissions to read/write data to the s3 bucket.
 You then assign this IAM Role (`ec2-to-s3-role`) to the associated EC2 instance.